Frazzle0/Frazzle0/README.md

-- 👋 Hi, I’m @Frazzle0
+- 👋 Hi, I’m @Frazzle
-- 🌱 I’m currently learning how to build my own Menu For my FiveM Server
+- 🌱 I’m currently working for Police Department Role Play
-- 📫 How to reach me add Frazzle#4062 on discord
+- 📫 How to reach me add Frazzle5691 on discord

 <!---
 Frazzle0/Frazzle0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.